Rate survey: Portfolio shift brings down average APR

 Credit card spending growth

 Consumers are also charging more of their purchases to their credit cards, according to new research from the payment firm First Data Corporation.
 However, credit card usage isn't growing nearly as robustly as it did last year.
-Over the past three months, credit card spending growth slowed substantially, according to an analysis of First Data's recent SpendTrend reports, compared to the previous year.
+Over the past three months, credit card spending growth slowed substantially, according to an analysis of First Data's SpendTrend report for April 2014, compared to the previous year.

 Last month, for example, credit card spending rose by just 2.9 percent compared to March 2013 -- down from a year-over-year increase of 4 percent in February.
 That's the smallest increase since September 2012, when credit card spending rose by approximately 2.3 percent.
 In 2013, by contrast, the average month's credit card spending was up 7.6 percent over the previous year.